LoreBao/Click-Game-Project/README.md

 ## Characters and Skills Explained

 ### Grandma
-Dog would automatically get points for you when having contact with a Jerry while jumping on the map.
+Grandma would automatically get points for you when having contact with a Jerry while jumping on the map.
 This upgrade is not recommended in early game phase since it requires percision

 Recommend Use: Late-End Game where Jerrys are a lot